Share this page

 Governance

 National Committees are the backbone of IDF.
-They are represented in the General Assembly, which is the supreme authority.
-The Board of Directors contributes to the development and to the achievement of IDF objectives.
-The Science and Programme Coordination Committee ensures the coordination and supervision of the scientific, technical and policy considerations of dairy issues.
-They are elected by the General Assembly.
+They are represented in the General Assembly, which serves as the supreme authority of the organization.
+The Board of Directors contributes to the development and achievement of IDF’s objectives, while the Science and Programme Coordination Committee (SPCC) oversees and coordinates the scientific, technical, and policy-related aspects of dairy issues.
+Both the Board and the SPCC are elected by the General Assembly.

-Task forces are time-bound and outcome-focused groups that are convened to support IDF’s mission, strategic objectives or program activities.
+Task Forces are time‑bound, outcome‑focused groups convened to support IDF’s mission, strategic objectives, or programme activities.

-The daily management including the organization and administration of the IDF Head Office, current affairs and the general coordination of activities, are the responsibility of the Director General.
+The daily management of the organization—including the administration of the IDF Head Office, oversight of current affairs, and general coordination of activities—is the responsibility of the Director General.

 STRATEGY & OPERATIONS WORK PROGRAMME GENERAL ASSEMBLY NATIONAL COMMITTEES PRESIDENT & BOARD OF DIRECTORS DIRECTOR GENERAL SCIENCE AND PROGRAMME COORDINATION COMITTEE STANDING COMMITTEES AND TASK FORCES IDF HEAD OFFICE